MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 # TODO

-- How should the language keep track of which objects are still reachable?
-If no UB like double-freeing is desired, and no complex and difficult system like a garbage collector is desired, I think the only option is reference counting?
 - Should the language disallow recursion, in order to make it simpler, and to make sure stack overflows aren't possible?
-- Should declaration order matter?
-It should be trivial to forward declare all function and struct definitions automatically at the top of the file, and would make modding less punishing.
 - Should a string type be provided by the developer, rather than having the user need to worry about what a `char *` and `char []` is?
 Are they immutable, and not pointers?
 - Figure out how modders should be able to use arrays
 - Does the language need to implicitly translate `foo: mystruct = {}` to `foo: mystruct = {0}` in order to make sure the memory isn't uninitialized, or is TCC always capable of detecting this for us?
 - When TCC throws an error, the modder should be able to inspect the generated C code that it tried to compile, since TCC its line numbers will be useless otherwise, especially since it's in a pretty different language.
-Ideally we could come up with some way to make it so the user doesn't ever have to view the generated C code. :(
+Ideally we could come up with some way to make it so the user doesn't ever have to view the generated C code.
-- Should the language enforce that all struct definitions come before the first function definition, for the sake of readability?
-- Should the language enforce that all functions are in some specific order, for the sake of readability?
+- Should the language enforce that all functions are in some specific order, like ordering by which gets called first inside the file?
-- How to enforce globals and pointers aren't used by mods?
-- Should the compiler make sure that mods aren't using pointers?
-On the one hand this may frustrate power users who want to squeeze every bit of performance, but on the other hand it keeps the language extremely simple for any outsiders.
 - Does `static` silently need to be added in front of every mod function that the game isn't going to be loading, in order for `dlopen()` and `dlsym()` to work?
-- How can the compiler be made to throw an error if the mod uses a type like `int` when it hasn't been exported by the header?
-Ideally `int` would only be allowed if the header exports.
-Does this require our compiler need to loop over the header in order to collect all type names?
-Cause having a hardcoded blacklist of names that aren't allowed to be used by mods like `int` would make it impossible for the game developer to export it.
-- Is there a portable way for developers to have `typedef int32_t i32;` in their `mod.h` header, without automatically also exporting `int32_t` to mod developers?
-I think the only way to achieve this is by having our compiler collect the list of allowed names by looping over `mod.h`.
-Following includes recursively is absolutely not allowed, since it makes it impossible to tell which typedefs came from `mod.h`, and which came from `stdint.h`.
+- Should mods be able to use `int` and `char`, which aren't able to be `typedef`'d by the game developer in C?
+With the current design they would not be usable by mods.